Vitamin E: Biosynthesis

 Vitamin E biosynthesis occurs in the plastid and goes through two different pathways: the Shikimate pathway and the Methylerythritol Phosphate pathway (MEP pathway).

-The Shikimate pathway generates the chromanol ring from the Homogentisic Acid (HGA) and the MEP pathway produces the hydrophobic tail which differs between tocopherol and tocotrienol.
+The Shikimate pathway generates the chromanol ring from the Homogentisic Acid (HGA), and the MEP pathway produces the hydrophobic tail which differs between tocopherol and tocotrienol.
 The synthesis of the specific tail is dependent on which molecule it originates from.
 In a tocopherol, its prenyl tail emerges from the geranylgeranyl diphosphate (GGDP) group, while the phytyl tail of a tocotrienol stems from a phytyl diphosphate.

-Focusing on tocopherols, the synthesis of its derivatives stems from the reaction between the HGA and the Phytyl-PP which generates 2-Methyl-6-phytylhydroquinone.
-At this point of the synthesis, 2-Methyl-6-phytylhydroquinone can go through two different pathways.
-The first path takes the molecule and methylates it at C3.
-This results in a 2,3-Dimethyl-5-phytylhydroquinone.
-Then, the cyclization of the hydroxyl group at C1 generates the first derivative, γ-Tocopherol.
-Following the cyclization, another methylation is done at C5 of the γ-Tocopherol resulting in the production of α-Tocopherol.
-The second path takes the same 2-Methyl-6-phytylhydroquinone and cyclizes the hydroxyl group at C1 which produces the δ-Tocopherol.
-Afterward, a round of methylation at C5 results in the last derivative, β-Tocopherol.
-This whole synthesis occurs similarly for tocotrienol with prenyl-PP, which is generated from a GGDP group, replacing the phytyl-PP.